 Perhaps inspired by that show of support, Joliet Central won the first set before Joliet West regrouped and won the final two sets to take the match 22-25, 25-9, 25-15 and remain unbeaten in Southwest Prairie Conference play.

-West (25-5, 9-0) came out of the gates quickly and built a 7-3 lead before Central coach Kevin O’Connell called timeout.
-Whatever he said during the break worked, as the Steelmen outscored the Tigers 10-2 to open up a 13-9 lead, getting a kill each by Delany Moran and Makinsey Whitmore and aces by Cameron Salazar and Quetzal Beltran.
+West (25-5, 9-0) came out of the gate quickly and built a 7-3 lead before Central coach Kevin O’Connell called timeout.
+Whatever he said during the break worked, as the Steelmen outscored the Tigers 10-2 to open a 13-9 lead, getting a kill each by Delany Moran and Makinsey Whitmore and aces by Cameron Salazar and Quetzal Beltran.
 Moran led the Steelmen with six kills on the night, while Whitmore had two.

 “This was a fun, exciting three-set match,” Joliet Central coach Kevin O’Connell said.
 “When it comes to the Pink Heals match, I never know what to expect.
 The energy in the building, the big crowd.
 It hyped our girls up.